mkobuolys/kazlauskas-dev/blog/2019-10-23-flutter-design-patterns-2-adapter/index.md

 My personal choice between these two possible implementations is the **object adapter**.
 Here are the reasons why:

-1. In order to implement the Adapter design pattern using the class adapter method, the programming language of your choice must support multiple inheritance.
+1. To implement the Adapter design pattern using the class adapter method, the programming language of your choice must support multiple inheritance.
 In Dart, multiple inheritance is not supported.
 2. One of the advantages of a class adapter is that you can easily override the behaviour of the adaptee class — you extend the adaptee class, right?
-However, the object adapter method is more flexible since it commits to an Adaptee class at run-time (client and adaptee code are loosely-coupled).
+However, the object adapter method is more flexible since it commits to an Adaptee class at run-time (client and adaptee code are loosely coupled).
 It means that you can create a single adapter that could use multiple different adaptees as long as their interfaces (types) matches the one adapter requires.
 3. I prefer composition over inheritance.
 What I bear in my mind, if you try to reuse the code by inhering it from a class, you make the subclass dependent on the parent class.
 When using composition, you decouple your code by providing interfaces which implementations can be easily replaced (in this case, the implementation of _Adaptee_ could be replaced inside the _Adapter_ class at run-time).
 This is only a glimpse of the Liskov substitution principle (the letter **L** in [**SOLID**](https://en.wikipedia.org/wiki/SOLID) principles), which is pretty difficult to understand and apply, but it is worth the effort.

 ### Applicability